 Canada is one of the largest producers and exporters of agricultural products in the world.
-From the huge wheat fields and cattle ranches in Canada’s prairies to the dairy, fruit, and vegetable farms across the country, Canada is proud to celebrate National Agriculture Day on February 13th.
+From the huge wheat fields and cattle ranches in Canada’s prairies to the dairy, fruit, and vegetable farms across the country, we proudly celebrate Canada's Agriculture Day on February 22nd, 2022.

 On July 1st, 1867, the federal department of agriculture appointed the first Minister of Agriculture.
 Today, Agriculture Canada’s food and beverages can be found around the world.